schm00g/ascii-donut/README.md

 This is a basic web app built with svelte to display ascii art animation in the browser.

-`:construction:` WIP: massive refactor in progress.
+WIP: massive refactor in progress.

 This work uses [this blogpost](https://www.a1k0n.net/2011/07/20/donut-math.html) as a source.